sonivaibhav-git/searchdocs/README.md

-# DeepSearch - Document Search Engine
+# SearchDocs - Document Upload, Share, Store and Search Engine

 A comprehensive document search engine with OCR capabilities, built with React, Supabase, and Docker.